madsmtm/cargo-sandbox/threat-model.md

-# Sandboxing Cargo
+# Threat model for sandboxing in Cargo

-Goal: Allow fearlessly running `cargo build` within an arbitrary untrusted Rust project.

-Attacks:
+Cargo has various attack vectors that a malicous acter can use to execute code or exfiltrate data at compile time on the user's host machine.

+The most prominent of these is probably [build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html), which (by design) allow arbitrary code execution at build time, usually to invoke a C compiler or similar.

+Additionally, the Rust compiler is in itself a huge piece of software that may have security issues.
+Examples include:
+- [Procedural macros](https://doc.rust-lang.org/reference/procedural-macros.html) are `dlopen`ed in the compiler's process and allow arbitrary code execution.
+- File reading functionality such as `include_str!("/etc/passwd")` or `#[path = "..."]`.
+See also [RFC 2794](https://github.com/rust-lang/rfcs/pull/2794).
+- A buffer overflow in e.g. LLVM might allow malicous code to break out of any local sandbox that `rustc` were to implement.

+Finally, local configuration files (`.cargo/config.toml`, `rust-toolchain.toml` and local `Cargo.toml`, though not dependencies' `Cargo.toml`) allow things such as overriding the linker (with e.g. a local script) or the Rust toolchain (potentially downgrading to a less secure version).

+All of these are within scope of this threat model.

+## Anatomy of a security attack

-- Data exfiltration
+### Data access

+The primary thing we want to avoid is for a malicous party to gain access to sensitive data.

 - General user data (username, system version, installed packages, current terminal/editor, usage history etc.)
-    - If network access is enabled, this cannot be prevented.
-  - Private user data (personal data, source code for other projects, keys etc.)
+- Private user data (private keys, personal data, source code for other projects etc.)

+This includes things like accessing connected (host machine capabilities); while you can do a lot of _damage_,

+### Exfiltration

+Generally.

+Without being able to exfiltrate the , the , which is a denial of service issue, but not necessarily a _security_ issue.

+By limiting data access, we thereby limit the amount of damage one can do.

+- Usually needs some form of network access.
+- But also possible in more limited forms with e.g. embedding sensitive data in a binary, and then getting access to said binary.

-- Persistence
+### Persistence

-  - TODO: Prevent malware persistence.
+TODO.

+### Escalation

+TODO.

 Requirements:
 - We want to give `cargo` the ability to do network access etc., since it needs that for e.g. `cargo update`.